jaredwray/keyv/packages/keyv-mysql/README.md

 });
 ```

 **Note:** Some MySQL/MariaDB installations won't allow a key size longer than 767 bytes.
-If you get an error on table creation try reducing `keySize` to 191 or lower. [#5](https://github.com/lukechilds/keyv-sql/issues/5)
+If you get an error on table creation try reducing `keySize` to 191 or lower. [#5](https://github.com/jaredwray/keyv-sql/issues/5)

 ## License

-MIT © Luke Childs
+MIT © Jared Wray & Luke Childs